MansfieldPlumbing/v340l-windows-enablement/README.md

 fabrication log in BRIEF.md Section 12 records where AI-generated values were wrong and why the methodology caught them.

 Day 1 told us the topology is sound.
-Day 2 fires the daemon.
+Day 2 bound the driver.
+Day 3 fires the daemon.